MButterly/Bartterly/README.md

 Dash of simple syrup

 Shake until very cold.
 Strain into ice-filled tumbler or maragita glass.
 Garnish with a lime wheel.

+---

+### Paloma

+What real Mexicans drink instead of margs

+Into an ice-filled shaker, put:

+1.5 oz tequila
+2.0 oz grapfruit juice
+0.75 oz lime juice
+0.75 oz sugar syrup

+Shake well and strain into an ice-filled collins glass.
+Top with club soda and sip through a straw

 ___